aspose-barcode-cloud/aspose-barcode-cloud-node/docs/models.md

     allowWhiteSpotsRemoving?: boolean;

     /**
+     * Allows engine to recognize 1D barcodes with checksum by checking more recognition variants.
+Default value: False.
+     */
+    checkMore1DVariants?: boolean;

+    /**
      * Sets threshold for detected regions that may contain barcodes.
 Value 0.7 means that bottom 70% of possible regions are filtered out and not processed further.
 Region likelihood threshold must be between [0.05, 0.9] Use high values for clear images with few barcodes.
 Use low values for images with many barcodes or for noisy images.
 Low value may lead to a bigger recognition time.
      */
     regionLikelihoodThresholdPercent?: number;